wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-smsotp-login.md

 1. On the Asgardeo Console, go to **Applications**.
 2. Select the application to which you wish to add SMS OTP.
-3. Go to the **Sign-in Method** tab of the application and add the SMS OTP authenticator from your preferred editor:
+3. Go to the **Login Flow** tab of the application and add the SMS OTP authenticator from your preferred editor:

     ---
     === "Classic Editor"